electric-sql/electric/website/docs/guides/deployment.md

 You connect to Postgres using a [`DATABASE_URL`](/docs/api/config#database-url) env var.
 This connection string contains your user credentials and an `sslmode` parameter.

+Make sure you're connecting directly to Postgres and not via a PGBouncer-style connection pool.
+This is because Electric uses logical replication and connection poolers don't usually support it.

 > [!Tip] Troubleshooting common errors
 > If you get a TCP connection error saying `non-existing domain - :nxdomain` or `network is unreachable - :enetunreach` then you may need to connect using IPv6.
 You can enable this by setting [`DATABASE_USE_IPV6=true`](/docs/api/config#database-use-ipv6).
 >
-> If you get a TCP connection `timeout` error then make sure you're connecting directly to Postgres and not via a PGBouncer style connection pool.
-(For example, when using [Supabase](/docs/integrations/supabase) you need to untick their "Use connection pooling" option on the database settings page).
+> If you get a TCP connection `timeout` error then make sure you're connecting directly to Postgres and not via a connection pool.
+For example, when using [Supabase](/docs/integrations/supabase) you need to untick their "Use connection pooling" option on the database settings page.
 >
 > If you're using IPv6 with Docker, then assuming the machine you're running Electric on has IPv6 connectivity, you may also need to enable IPv6 for the Docker daemon.
 You can do this by [defining an IpV6-capable network](https://docs.docker.com/engine/daemon/ipv6/#create-an-ipv6-network)) in your Compose file and then adding the `networks` key to the Electric service definition.

 ### Database resources

 Electric creates a logical replication [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) and [replication slot](https://www.postgresql.org/docs/current/logical-replication-subscription.html#LOGICAL-REPLICATION-SUBSCRIPTION-SLOT) inside Postgres.
-By default these are called `electric_publication_default` and `electric_slot_default`.
-(You can configure the suffix using the [`REPLICATION_STREAM_ID`](/docs/api/config#replication-stream-id) env var).
+These are called `electric_publication_default` and `electric_slot_default` by default.
+You can configure the name suffix using the [`REPLICATION_STREAM_ID`](/docs/api/config#replication-stream-id) env var.

 When running, Electric also keeps a pool of active database connections open.
-The size of this pool can be configured using [`DB_POOL_SIZE`](/docs/api/config#db-pool-size).
+The size of this pool defaults to `20` and can be configured using [`DB_POOL_SIZE`](/docs/api/config#db-pool-size).

+> [!Tip] Cleaning up resources
-If you decide to stop using Electric with a given Postgres database or switch to a different database but keep the old one around, make sure to clean up both the publication and the replication slot.
-See this [troubleshooting advice](./troubleshooting#wal-growth-mdash-why-is-my-postgres-database-storage-filling-up) for details.
+> If you decide to stop using Electric with a given Postgres database or switch to a different database but keep the old one around, make sure to clean up both the publication and the replication slot.
+>
+> See this [troubleshooting advice](./troubleshooting#wal-growth-mdash-why-is-my-postgres-database-storage-filling-up) for details.

 ## 2. Running Electric